solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

   that will own all feature accounts.
 - **Staged Features PDA:** The PDA under the Feature Gate program used to track features submitted for activation.
-- **Support Signal PDA:** The PDA under the Feature Gate program used to store a bit mask of the staged features a node supports.
+- **Validator Epoch Stake Syscall:** The new syscall that returns the current epoch stake for a given vote account address.

 ## Detailed Design